albar965/littlenavmap-manual/en/MAPDISPLAY.md

 You can use the keyboard, mouse wheel or the map overlays to scroll and zoom while dragging a line.

-Right click, pressing the escape key or any click outside of the map window cancels the measurment line editing.
+Right click, pressing the escape key or any click outside of the map window cancels the measurement line editing.

 Measurement lines use nautical miles as unit.
 Feet will be added as unit if the lines are short enough e.g. takeoff distance for crossing takeoffs and moving around an airport.